mordortestnet/faucet/README.md

 # Why

-Faucets for ETH Testnets are spammed by bots.
+Faucets for Ethereum Virtual Machine [EVM] Testnets are spammed by bots.
 This faucet tries to reduce the efficiency of these automated requests by various protection methods.

 This faucet is mostly known for its proof-of-work based protection, which is currently the best and most reliable way to distribute funds on a network that got low on fund reserves.